aytheotaku/jwt-auth-api/README.md

 # JWT AUTH API

-Interacting with this api, you are able to create and authenticate client using Json Web Tokens which are needed to perform CRUD Operations on Transactions.
+Interacting with this api, you are able to create and authenticate clients using Json Web Tokens which are needed to perform CRUD Operations on Transactions.

 The API is live at ${{insert_api_url}}